Rose Parade: Leadership

 Each year, the newly elected Tournament of Roses President is responsible for selecting the year's theme and grand marshal.
 Preparation and construction of the floral floats theoretically begins after the theme is announced.
 The selection of marching bands is already well under way except for Rose Bowl Game college bands.
 In 2005, Libby Evans Wright was elected as the first female president of the Association.

 The Pasadena Tournament of Roses appointed former Los Angeles Times executive P. Scott McKibben as its executive director in 2010, replacing John M. (Mitch) Dorger, who had served as CEO since 2000.
 On September 8, 2011, he resigned for personal reasons.
 Chief Operating Officer William B. Flinn was named interim executive director.
-From March 1, 2012 to January 2, 2017, William B. Flinn took over the role of Executive Director.
+From March 1, 2012, to January 2, 2017, William B. Flinn took over the role of Executive Director.
 David Eads became the Executive Director in 2017.

 Operations and the parade

 The Tournament of Roses has become such a large event that it requires 65,000 hours of combined manpower each year, or the equivalent of roughly 7.42 years of combined manpower.
-Fortunately for the Association, the group has 935 members, each of whom is assigned to one of 34 committees, and around 50 student ambassadors.
+The group has 935 members, each of whom is assigned to one of 34 committees, and around 50 student ambassadors.
 Responsibilities include: